2015 SPRING EVENT

 WHAT SHOULD I EXPECT AT CHECK-IN?

 If you have registered as part of a Scout troop, church organization, or school group, please check in with your group leader only.
 Then, after your group members have checked in with your group leader, the group leader can approach the check-in table.
 This will allow for a faster check-in process.
 If you have registered as an individual or as a family, please go directly to the check-in table and we will mark you on our list.
 At check-in, we will confirm the number in your group, confirm the creek segment you picked to clean, give you gloves and direct you to your staging area where you will find trash bags for your use.
-T-shirts may also be picked up after check-in.
+T-shirts will be distributed when volunteers return from cleaning.

 WHAT SHOULD I WEAR?